sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems whose pre-programmed works are extremely hard – at best, impossible  – to stop.

-On the other hand, the main task of developers is to build these systems such swift and efficient as possible.
+On the other hand, the main task of developers is to build these systems as fast and efficient as possible.